 Content Provider is useful in cases when an app wants to share data with another app.

-Resource Manager – Provides access to non-code embedded resources such as strings, colour settings and user interface layouts.
+Resource Manager – Provides access to non-code embedded resources such as strings, color settings, and user interface layouts.

 Notifications Manager – Allows applications to display alerts and notifications to the user.